sesenlik/node-red-contrib-persistent-global-context/README.md

 * This node will save the Global Context data into a local file when it receives input.
 * So user must define the frequency of local data storage by adjusting the frequency of trigger sent to the node.
+* Use output message to check if the local context file is intact.

 ## Example Flow